-To address the risk to our IT systems and data, we maintain an IT security program designed to resist cyber attacks and to mitigate the damage from successful attacks, and our Board of Directors is updated at least annually on the state of this program.
+To address the risk to our IT systems and data, we maintain an IT security program designed to resist cyber attacks and to mitigate the damage from successful attacks.
 Nevertheless, the damage and disruption to our business resulting from a successful attack in the future could be significant.
 We continue to evaluate the need to upgrade and/or replace our systems and network infrastructure to protect our IT environment, improve the effectiveness of our systems, and strengthen our cybersecurity requirements.
 However, these upgrades and replacements may not result in the protection or improvements anticipated.